inbravo/travel/october-2017/dhanaulti.md

 ---

-##  4:30 AM Ghaziabad
+##  4:05 AM Ghaziabad
-*	We all are bound in some priorities and limitations, but we all wants to enjoy the life of a traveler
-*	I did several rides, but never documented it.
-Some of close friends, always desired to feel my rides vicariously
-*	This travelogue is dedicated to my friends, who want to feel my travel experience and imagine their own journey
-*	I had never thought of doing solo rides, but universe has planned it for me
-*	It started several years ago, when I bought my first Royal Enfield in 2008 with the intentions of riding experience
-*	During all these years, I found that solo motorcycling is best way to find peace with myself
-*	I thank to God for giving me strong genetics, which I can use to ride almost nonstop, almost untired
+*	For last few days, i was feeling the intense pulls to ride again.
+My restless soul is eager to gain some peace from todays long ride
+*	I read a mesmerizing story [Leh to Kanyakumari in 61 Hours by Balaji](https://www.xbhp.com/talkies/tourer/36273-leh-kanyakumari-61-hours.html) and challanged myself to ride maximum in a single day
+*	I am worried, of uncertainities , which i might face duing the todays long ride. i said nothing to my wife about my todays plan
-*	As always, early start of day and I am ready with my motorcycle, ready with my complete riding gears
+*	As always, early start of day and I am ready with my motorcycle, without any compromise with my riding gears
-*	Heading towards NH-24, light traffic and no sunlight, i am traversing through Ghaziabad city
+*	Heading towards NH-24, light traffic and no sunlight, i am traversing through good roads of Ghaziabad, India
-* 	Arrived at NH-58, this is the highway to take me to Uttarakhand, my destination state
+* 	Arrived at NH-58, the state highway, which connects Uttar Pradesh and Uttarakhand in India
-*	Only heavy vehicles present on the road but there are some taxis ferrying interstate travelers
+*	Owing to Major festival next wee, named Diwali, traffic is comparatively low from usual

 ##  4:30 AM Modinagar
 *	Another solo rider, on a Bajaj Pulsar has just passed me, waving me in confidence